ldanilek/password-protection/README.md

 Still on the list of things to do:

-* Use password hash as seed for pseudorandomnumber generator which generates RSA keys on the fly.
-* Catch the SIGINT signal so ^C in secure password entry doesn't mess up terminal.
-* Salt the encryption so the same message is encrypted to different data
 * Archive symbolic links
 * Obscure the secret key inside the executable
 * Migrate away from RSA